3 1/3 cups of all purpose flour (400 g)

 slightly more than 1 1/3 cup icing sugar (140 g)

 almost 1 ¼ cup milled walnuts (180 g)

 2 cups icing sugar (200 g)

-Mix all the ingredients and make the dough, let it mature in the cold.
+- Mix all the ingredients, make the dough, and let it mature in the fridge or a cold space.

-Line baking sheet with parchment paper and roll out the dough.
+- Line the baking sheet with parchment paper and roll out the dough.
 For perfection, you can press the dough with your palms and fingers into the corners and edges of the baking tray.

 Bake carefully in a preheated oven until pink, about 20 minutes at 320-338 °F (160-170 °C).
-Check the bake by carefully sticking a skewer into the edge of the dough.
-If your skewer comes out clean, the London bars are done.
+Check it is baked by carefully sticking a skewer into the edge of the dough.
+If your skewer comes out clean, the London Bars are done.
 While still hot, cut the pastry into squares or rectangles.

-Good advice: if you are baking London bars for the first time, double the recipe.
+Good advice: double the recipe if you are baking London bars for the first time.
 Why?
 You will know it when you taste them.

 Pastry chef Majka Štefányová baked London bars at the Šlágr Cafe.
 The last photo shows the happy owner of the café, Michal Appl.